It's tough to be a travel agent these days.

 "I'd still like to be in business this time next year," said Voelker, a former used-car dealer.

 Many of Voelkers' competitors felt differently.
-Eight of them have joined the fledgling organization, including West of the Moon Travel, Spring Hill; ACBS Travel Agency, Spring Hill and Brooksville; Voyager Travel, Spring Hill and Brooksville; Around the Earth Travel, Brooksville; Seven Hills Travel, Spring Hill; ABBA Travel, Spring Hill; Diana's Travel, Spring Hill; and Premier Travel, Spring Hill.
-There are 14 Hernando travel agents listed in the telephone book.
+Eight of them have joined the fledgling organization: West of the Moon Travel, Spring Hill; ACBS Travel Agency, Spring Hill and Brooksville; Voyager Travel, Spring Hill and Brooksville; Around the Earth Travel, Brooksville; Seven Hills Travel, Spring Hill; ABBA Travel, Spring Hill; Diana's Travel, Spring Hill; and Premier Travel, Spring Hill.
+The phone book lists 14 Hernando travel agents.

 While the president of the organization, Randy Bowser of West of the Moon Travel, was out of town and unavailable for comment Friday, the group's treasurer, Greg Myers of ACBS Travel Agency, denied that the group had done anything wrong.